joejoeyjoseph/i-validate/README.md

 ## Contributors

 The original version of the code was first developed by Caleb Phillips in 2016.
 Joseph Lee has been building onto Phillips's code and implemented further development since 2020.
-Regarding the current version of the code, please contact Joseph Lee at <joseph.lee at pnnl.gov> for questions and comments.
+For questions and comments regarding the current version of the code, please contact Joseph Lee at <joseph.lee at pnnl.gov>.

 Our contributors in alphabetical order:
 Larry Berg, Caroline Draxl, Joseph Lee, and Will Shaw.